Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 - If there is an object without reference variable then object will be destroyed by “Garbage Collection

-### Package
+# Java Packages & API

-- A package in Java is used to group related classes.
-- Think of it as a folder in a file directory.
+A package in Java is used to group related classes.
+Think of it as **a folder in a file directory**.
 We use packages to avoid name conflicts, and to write a better maintainable code.
 Packages are divided into two categories:

 - Built-in Packages (packages from the Java API)
 - User-defined Packages (create your own packages)

+## Built in packages

+The Java API is a library of prewritten classes, that are free to use, included in the Java Development Environment.

+The library contains components for managing input, database programming, and much much more.
+The complete list can be found at Oracles website: https://docs.oracle.com/javase/8/docs/api/.

+# User-defined Packages

+To create your own package, you need to understand that Java uses a file system directory to store them.
+Just like folders on your computer:

+# Example

+`└── root
+  └── mypack
+    └── MyPackageClass.java`

+To create a package, use the `package` keyword:

+### Static Keyword